-- a) As per paragraph 12.1 of SEBI Master Circular dated May 19, 2023 has issued following guidelines w.r.t investment in unlisted debt & money market instruments - b) Mutual fund scheme may invest in unlisted non-convertible debentures (NCDs) that have a simple structure (i.e. with fixed and uniform coupon, fixed maturity period, without any options, fully paid up upfront, without any credit enhancements or structured obligations) and are rated and secured with coupon payment frequency on monthly basis.
+- a) Paragraph 12.1 of SEBI Master Circular of Mutual Fund dated May 19, 2023 prescribes guidelines w.r.t investment in unlisted debt & money market instruments. - b) Mutual fund scheme may invest in unlisted non-convertible debentures (NCDs) that have a simple structure (i.e. with fixed and uniform coupon, fixed maturity period, without any options, fully paid up upfront, without any credit enhancements or structured obligations) and are rated and secured with coupon payment frequency on monthly basis. - c) All fresh investments by mutual fund schemes in CPs would be made only in CPs which are listed or to be listed with effect from one month from the date of operationalization of framework for listing of CPs or January 01, 2020, whichever is later. - d) Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements: